-- Applicants to the California Pre-Doctoral Program must be upper-division or master's degree students who are enrolled at CSULB as of Spring 2021 and who will also be enrolled at a CSU campus in at least one unit during the Fall 2021 semester..
+- Applicants to the California Pre-Doctoral Program must be upper-division or master's degree students who are enrolled at CSULB as of Spring 2022 and who will also be enrolled at a CSU campus in at least one unit during the Fall 2022 semester.

-- Applicants are required to have a faculty sponsor who will be available during the academic year to help them implement a plan that will prepare them for admission to a doctoral program.
+- Applicants are required to have a faculty mentor who will be available during the academic year to help them implement a plan that will prepare them for admission to a doctoral program.
 The plan should be tailored to the specific needs and career objectives of the student.